GXatBuffalo/Thrive-Stardew-Mod/docs/Design.md

 - [x] Add configuration file with Generic Mod Config Menu (GMCM) support for adjustable mechanics.
 - [x] Implement infrastructure for persistent per-save but randomized distribution formulas for various mechanics.
 - [x] Update code logic allowing for dynamic number of soil properties.
-- [ ] Define logic to adjust yields and quality based on crop health on harvest.
+- [x] Define logic to adjust yields and quality based on crop health on harvest.
 - [x] Harmony patch StardewValley.Crops.harvest to adjust quality.
+- [ ] Update soil properties daily on all maps for all tiles with crops.
 - [ ] Define logic for customized objects that undo soil depletion.
 - [ ] Introduce custom player tools for measuring soil and crop health.
 - [ ] Add internationalization (i18n) support.